nadar/quill-delta-parser/README.md

 // ensure to load the autoload file from composer somewhere in your application require __DIR__ . '/vendor/autoload.php';

-// create the lexer object with your given quill json delta code (either an array or string)
+// create the lexer object with your given quill json delta code (either PHP array or JSON string)
 $lexer = new \nadar\quill\Lexer($json);

 // echoing the html for the given json ops.